Cutleast/Dynamic-Interface-Patcher/README.md

 - Can be installed as a mod in MO2 or Vortex
 - Commandline arguments for auto patching

+# Official Patches

+See [here](./OfficialPatches.md) for a list of released and planned patches.

 # Contributing

 ### 1. Feedback (Suggestions/Issues)